 Production & servers

-Although Docker is heavily utilised in development environment we are still hosting our sites on traditional Ubuntu based LEMP servers.
+Although Docker is heavily utilized in the development environment, we are still hosting our sites on traditional Ubuntu-based LEMP servers.
 Servers are provisioned with Ansible and mostly hosted on UpCloud.
-For some projects we are using more complex setups.
+For some projects, we are using more complex setups.

 Things just around the corner

-We have been experimenting automated end to end testing tools and created pretty nice set of test suites with selenium based Nightwatch.js.
+We have been experimenting with automated end-to-end testing tools and created a pretty nice set of test suites with selenium-based Nightwatch.js.
 It’s still not widely used on all projects but definitely emerging.

-Continuous integration and delivery is also something we have been experimenting.
+Continuous integration and delivery are also something we have been experimenting with.
 Travis?
 Pipelines?
 Jenkins?
-We don’t know yet maybe next year I’ve more to tell 🙂
+We don’t know yet – maybe next year I’ve more to tell 🙂

 I honestly hope that opening our way of working gives ideas to other people as well.
 Also if you think that we are missing something or doing something stupid feel free to post a comment!